Downtown Stakeholders Forum

 The City of Vancouver is investing in making our downtown Main Street safer, more convenient and accessible for businesses, residents, and visitors by reconstructing the Main Street streetscape from 5th to 15th.
 A community-led effort, nearly 30 years in the making, the Main Street Promise builds upon planning work that began in 1993 with the goal of improving and invigorating the heart of Vancouver, and is now coming to fruition.

-Planning for this exciting project is now underway.
-The project team is onsite conducting field work and working through the design phase.
-The project team will engage the community throughout all phases of the project, with project updates at the recurring Downtown Stakeholders forum from 1pm to 2 pm, hosted by the City of Vancouver and Vancouver’s Downtown Association.
+Construction for this exciting project starts in January 2025.
+The project team is onsite conducting field work and working through the preparation phase.
+The project team will engage the community throughout all phases of the project, with project updates at the recurring Downtown Stakeholders forum from 1pm to 2:30pm, hosted by the City of Vancouver and Vancouver’s Downtown Association.

-The VDA recently completed a downtown market study, made possible by a grant from the WA Main Street Program.
+The VDA completed a downtown market study in 2023, made possible by a grant from the WA Main Street Program.
 The purpose of the study was to identify market opportunities, trends, community perceptions, prospects interested in opening a business downtown, and demographic / sociographic information.
 This community-wide outreach collected 835 survey responses, with these results.

 Each year, the Downtown Stakeholders Forum collaborates with City of Vancouver and Vancouver’s Downtown Association staff to identify priorities for Downtown and designate a focus for the year.
 Through the January 2023 forum and Stakeholders Survey, participants identified the following priorities for this year (shown in order of highest priority):